gladson65/Weather_Forecast_Application/README.md

 # Weather Forecast App

-Hello, this is a simple weather forecast app in HTML, CSS, Tailwind CSS and JavaScript.
+Hello, this is a simple weather forecast app called 'Weather Track' in HTML, CSS, Tailwind CSS and JavaScript.

 ## Features in this app